 What is a Kangaroo Apple?

-Kangaroo apple plants are bushy shrubs that grow between 3-10 feet in height covered in flamboyant purple blossoms that bloom profusely through the spring and summer.
+Kangaroo apple plants are bushy shrubs that grow between 3 and 10 feet (1-3 m.) in height covered in flamboyant purple blossoms that bloom profusely through the spring and summer.
 The flowers are followed by green fruit that matures and ripens to yellow, then deep orange.
-The fruit at maturity is 1-2 inches long, oval, orange with juicy pulp filled with many tiny seeds.
+The fruit at maturity is 1 to 2 inches (2.5-5 cm.) long, oval, orange with juicy pulp filled with many tiny seeds.

 If you are thinking about growing kangaroo apple, keep in mind the plant is subtropical and does not tolerate more than the briefest freeze.
 In its native habitat, kangaroo apple can be found in and around sea bird nesting sites, in open shrub land, and along forest fringes.